Shadow DN9B car-by-car histories

 (21 Jan 1979)

 (30 Sep 1979)

 In September 1979, Shadow sold DN9/3B to David Purley for the Aurora British F1 series, and that car can be traced through to the present day.
-The three other works DN9Bs were all at the Northampton factory when Shadow was bought by Theodore, and these were slowly dispersed, passing through numerous hands in the UK before starting to be restored for history racing in the early 1990s.
+The three other works DN9Bs were all at the Northampton factory when Shadow was bought by Theodore, and these were slowly dispersed, passing through numerous hands in the UK before starting to be restored for historic racing in the early 1990s.
 Like DN9/3B, these three cars all have traceable histories, but the exact identities of each of the three cars have been difficult to decipher.
 One of the DN9Bs has been rebuilt to 1978 DN9 specification and now runs in historic events in 1978 livery.

 Meanwhile, a number of previously used DN9 and DN9B monocoques - and possibly Arrows FA1 monocoques - remained with Don Nichols in the US, and these were used to build up two further cars, one in 1993, and the other about 2001.
 These are listed here as "1B-R" and "3B-R".
-In 2017, another partly dissassembled DN9 or DN9B monocoque was being built up by Nick Slade as a third DN9B reconstruction, and is expected to claim the "4B" identity.
+In 2017, another partly disassembled DN9 or DN9B monocoque was being built up by Nick Slade as a third DN9B reconstruction and is expected to claim the "4B" identity.
 If so, it will be shown here as "4B-R".